 In their latest State of the American Workplace Report, Gallup shares that over 33% of the workforce is engaged.
 While this may seem like a negative (and it is), these numbers are still an improvement over recent years.
-In 2013, engagement for the US workforce was under 30%.
-A ten percent rise in just three years is very encouraging.
+In 2013, the level of US workforce engagement was under 30%.
+A ten percent increase in employee engagement in just three years is very encouraging.

 So why the rise in engagement?
 Is it a shift in performance management strategy, or advances in HR technology?
 Gallup feels that shifts in engagement depend on “factors related to an organization’s performance management and human capital strategies”.

-Note: If you don’t have the time to unpack Gallup’s full 2016 report, 34Strong has created this series of blog posts to help you digest the key learnings.
+Note: If you don’t have the time to unpack Gallup’s full 2016 report, 34Strong has created this series of blog posts to help you digest the key learnings and employee engagement statistics.

 In the coming year, more software companies will emerge that provide performance reviews, 360 degree feedback, pulse surveys, and OKR tracking (objectives and key results).
 Companies that know success is created by helping their employees succeed will be adopting these technologies.

 While we’re on the topic of technology, let’s talk about people analytics.
-This often takes the form of software platforms where employees are asked metrics-based questions.
-Productivity (performance relative to stated goals and objectives within a specified time frame) will now be measured and catalogued.
+This often takes the form of management software platforms where people are asked metrics-based feedback questions.
+Employee productivity (performance relative to stated goals and key objectives within a specified time frame) will now be measured and catalogued.

-Managers and other company leaders will review this data via dashboards.
-They can see at-a-glance performance numbers company-wide, and drill down to analyze teams and individual contributors.
+Managers and other company leaders will review this data via performance management dashboards.
+They can see at-a-glance employee performance numbers company-wide, and drill down to analyze team engagement and individual contributors.
 According to Human Resources Today, people analytics ranks among the top ten human capital trends this year: